Analyze real ecosystems via their digital twins Explore the ecological consequences of human interventions at the planning stage

 Game theory and behavioral economics

-The goal of the Ecotwin project is to build a relatively realistic ecosystem simulator by including several features of ecosystem development that are typically not fully implemented in other ecosystem simulators.
-Ecotwin supports all the features mentioned above.
-The present version is not very user-friendly, however, and does not scale well beyond about 500 animals.
+The goal of the Ecotwin project is to build a relatively realistic ecosystem simulator by including several features of ecosystem development that are sometimes omitted in other ecosystem simulators.
+In particular Ecotwin includes terrain models, genetic models, and behavioral models.

 An ecosystem with phytoplankton, copepods, and krill.
 The copepods follow a pattern of diel vertical migration.
 At night they forage near the surface and in the daytime they move to greater depths where there are fewer predators.